ywdavi/AI-Healthcare-Solutions/README.md

     - **Sensitivity**: 95%
     - **Specificity**: 98%

+- **Dashboard**:
-- Finally, we design a dashboard with an intuitive interface for diagnostics.
+  - Finally, we design a streamlit dashboard with an intuitive interface for diagnostics.

 ### Results
 - The integrated tool significantly enhances breast cancer diagnosis by offering accurate classification and segmentation of breast lumps from ultrasound images.